Updated 7 January 2020

-1. Bareboat Option: Rent a Boat With a Boat Licence
+1. Bareboat Option: Rent a Boat With a Boat License

-To rent a boat in most countries you’ll need an internationally recognized boat licence, such as ICC, CEVNI, or Radio Licence.
+To rent a boat in most countries you’ll need an internationally recognized boat license, such as ICC, CEVNI, as well as a Radio Licence.
 These former two types of certifications prove the holder has undergone formal training and has all the necessary boating skills to manage a vessel in international waters.
 If you have a licence from your home country, you can usually fill out an ICC application and send it in with proof of your current licence to receive an ICC certificate.

 Boat license requirements can vary from boat to boat.
 When renting a motorboat, the licence requirements often vary from those of a sailboat.
 The best way to determine what kind of licence you will need — depending on destination and boat type — is to ask the charter you book with, and if you’re booking with Zizoo, you’ll be given the chance to ask when one of our holiday planners gets in touch with you to finalize details.

 2. Skipper Option: Rent a Boat Without a License

 If you don’t have a licence and still want to enjoy an incredible boat holiday, you can choose the option to book a skipper with your boat.
-Each of our 21,000 chartered yachts in our 500 destinations is available with a skipper option.
+Each of our 30,000 chartered yachts in our 500 destinations is available with a skipper.
 The skipper is responsible for sailing and navigation, and additionally takes on the liability of the boat.
 They’re also knowledgeable on local hotspots and can offer advice on everything from sailing routes to the best local cuisine.

 If you’re a curious traveler who wants to take away some sailing skills from their trip, the skippers will give you the opportunity to get involved, including assisting them with raising the sails and dropping anchor.
 To be ahead of the curve, learn the basic nautical terms before you get on board.
 If you’re looking to relax, have no fear, they’ll also give you space and privacy to enjoy the tranquillity the sea.
 It is, after all, your vacation.

 Top Six Questions About Booking a Skipper With Your Boat